'You go boom boom...': Donald Trump's attempt to praise Qatar Emir goes wrong; netizens react

 He then claimed Qatar was placed in "right in the middle" of an "unbelievably hostile" geographical territory.

-Netizens—even journalists online—soon pounced on the geography gaffe, because Qatar and Iran do not share a land border, with the flights between them typically taking 1-2 hours.
-Google Maps shows the land distance between the two countries as 820km, passing through the borders of various countries.
+Netizens—even journalists online—soon pounced on the geography gaffe, because Qatar and Iran do not share a land border, with the quickest flight between them taking 1-2 hours.

 "One of those odd moments where Trump offers highly specific & totally inaccurate info about something no one asked him about," a Washington Post journalist wrote on X.